creatorsgarten/videos/README.md

 You can update the files in [data/videos](data/videos) and submit a pull request.
 When merged, GitHub Actions will update the description on YouTube.

+## Data file

+The data is this repository is published as a JSON file at <https://270caae0-5f63-4b47-ab6a-0b31b59416f0-bucket.s3.fleek.co/creatorsgarten/videos/videos.json>.

 ## For developers

 ### Setting up